Adithya Bhaskara

 adithya.heic

 I am an honors mathematics and computer science undergraduate researcher at the University of Colorado Boulder.
 I am primarily advised by Rafael Frongillo and Huck Bennett.
 I will start my Ph.
-D. in Fall 2026 at TBD.
+D. in Fall 2026 at MIT EECS.

-My research interests are in theoretical computer science, including computational social choice theory, mathematical democracy, and algorithmic game theory.
+My research interests are in theoretical computer science, primarily in computational social choice theory, mathematical democracy, politics, and algorithmic game theory.
 Often, I center my work at the intersection of theory and practice.
 I also have interests in algorithms and complexity.

 I am currently working on my undergraduate thesis in social choice theory, advised by Bailey Flanigan.
-We hope to understand tradeoffs between different desiderata for the randomized selection of citizens’ assemblies (sortition), especially in the context of alternate selection.
+We hope to understand tradeoffs between different desiderata for the randomized selection of citizens’ assemblies (sortition), especially in the context of alternate selection and manipulation.

 I am not Aditya Bhaskara, Associate Professor of Computer Science at the University of Utah.